 Tailoring Do’s and Don’ts

-Before we feed you our best lines, there are limits to what a tailor can do.
+There are limits to what a tailor can do.
 Unless the suit in question has sentimental value, you’re often better off buying an entirely new garment—one that fits better to begin with—than to have extreme alterations done.
 The costs of a big adjustment can add up quickly, and the fit may still leave a lot to be desired.

 Don’t take your suit in for these alterations